Easier Than Pi

 But that has not stopped others from trying.
-Of particular note is the attempt of an amateur mathematican named Edwin J. Goodwin, who claimed to have discovered the mysterious solutions to problems long since believed impossible — because they were, in fact, impossible.
+Of particular note is the attempt of an amateur mathematician named Edwin J. Goodwin, who claimed to have discovered the mysterious solutions to problems long since believed impossible — because they were, in fact, impossible.
 Beyond squaring the circle, he also claimed to have solutions for angle trisection and doubling the cube, a trifecta which, if accomplished, would put his name alongside that of Euclid himself.
 Both of those are also unsolvable, though, so Goodwin wasn’t often taken seriously.

 The bill passed Indiana’s House of Representatives.
 But, by stroke of luck, Purdue University math professor C.A.
 Waldo arrived in Indianapolis on separate business at the same time.
-A legislator showed the bill to Waldo and offered to introduce him to the mathmatical genius behind it — and instead, Waldo convinced enough members of the other house of the Indiana Congress to delay the vote on the Pi Bill.
+A legislator showed the bill to Waldo and offered to introduce him to the mathematical genius behind it — and instead, Waldo convinced enough members of the other house of the Indiana Congress to delay the vote on the Pi Bill.
 It died in committee in the Senate, thankfully for anyone other than the world’s humorists.

 Pi is still 3.141592 (etc.) in Indiana.
 And, for that matter, everywhere.